Double for Death

 Double for Death is a mystery novel by American author Rex Stout, featuring detective Tecumseh Fox, first published in 1939.
-Private investigator Tecumseh Fox was the protagonist of three mysteries written by Stout between 1939 and 1941 and this was the first of the series.
+Private investigator Tecumseh Fox was the protagonist of three mysteries by Stout published between 1939 and 1941 and this was the first of the series.

 Plot summary

-Tecumseh Fox, a detective who Stout's associates described as much like Stout himself in his younger years, first steps before the public.
+Tecumseh Fox, a detective whom Stout's associates described as much like Stout himself in his younger years, first steps before the public.
 Westchester County is the setting for the case, which has two dead bodies with a single identity, two lovely suspects, two lovely motives, two frenzied suitors, and two murder weapons.
 The cops are stumped but Fox holds the scent and the solution.